Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Introduction

 The rest of this article is organized as follows.
-Section \ref{Sec:Exc} reviews the notion of exchangeability and how it relates to modeling in Bayesian inference.
-Section \ref{sec:SepExcPart} discuss the borrowing of information under separate exchangeability, focusing in particular on dependent random partitions as they arise under mixture models.
-Section \ref{sec:data} describes two motivating data sets.
-In the context of these two applications we then proceed to introduce two specific models to implement separate exchangeability in related problems.
-Section \ref{sec:microbiome} presents one general strategy based on a construction of nested partitions that preserves the identity of two types of experimental units.
-The strategy is illustrated with inference for the microbiome data set.
-Section \ref{sec:model} presents another general strategy based on a BNP regression model with an additive structure of random effects related to the two types of experimental units.
-Section \ref{sec:discussion} contains concluding remarks and suggested future work.
-Additional details, including Markov chain Monte Carlo (MCMC) based posterior inference algorithms, are presented in the supplementary materials.
+Section \ref{sec: exc} reviews different notions of exchangeability and how they relate to modeling and borrowing of information in Bayesian inference.
+Section \ref{sec: BNP arg} rephrases and generalizes two important arguments in the BNP literature against the use of random partition models that arise from dependent discrete random measures (for rectangular array data), providing novel understanding and practical guidance.
+Sections \ref{sec: BNP RCE} and \ref{sec: sep ANOVA} present and discuss general tractable classes of separately exchangeable BNP models that preserve the identity of the types of experimental units in rectangular data arrays.
+Specifically, Section \ref{sec: BNP RCE} considers nested clustering and Section \ref{sec: sep ANOVA} considers BNP regression.
+Section \ref{sec: illu} illustrates how to perform inference under the earlier introduced exchangeable models on two examples.
+Section \ref{sec: discussion} contains concluding remarks and suggests future work.
+Substantial additional details, including Markov chain Monte Carlo (MCMC) based posterior inference algorithms, are presented in the supplementary materials.